apacheignite/documentation/data-grid/jdbc-driver.md

 [/block]
 Ignite is shipped with JDBC driver that allows you to retrieve distributed data from cache using standard SQL queries and JDBC API.

-In Ignite JDBC connection URL has the following pattern:
+In Ignite, JDBC connection URL has the following pattern:
 [block:code]
 {
   "codes": [